Mr. President, the solution exists.

 Mr. President, this is the moment to finish what PREVENTS started.

 The science is clear.
 The treatment is safe.
-Medicare already pays for it.
 The time is now.

 Help Us Reach the White House